mnuhurr/freqresp/README.md

 - pid: points in decade
 - normalize: settings for incoming signal normalization. under this two alternatives can be given. by specifying `factor` a fixed division is done for every recorded signal. if frequency is set, a test signal is measured with the frequency, it is normalized to 1, and all the other measured frequencies are normalized with the same factor.
+- plot_filename: save the figure of the frequency response
 - csv_filename: write the results in a csv file

 #### FFT settings
 Under `fft` the following settings are available:
 - fft_len: FFT length (default 4096)
 - freq: frequency of the test signal
+- plot_filename: save the figure of the fft
-- csv_filename: write the results in a csv file
+- csv_filename: write the result numbers in a csv file

 #### Example configuration
 ```